 Stifel Nicolaus Keeps Their Buy Rating on The Lovesac Company (LOVE)

-The Lovesac Company has an analyst consensus of Strong Buy, with a price target consensus of $39.00.
+The Lovesac Company has an analyst consensus of Strong Buy, with a price target consensus of $42.75, implying a 12.6% upside from current levels.
+In a report released today, Oppenheimer also assigned a Buy rating to the stock with a $40.00 price target.

 See today’s analyst top recommended stocks >>